 DJI Phantom 4 Review – Design

 Once again, however, the real improvements have been made under the hood.
-DJI has incorporated an additional internal measurement unit, sonar sensors and a downward facing camera to ensure that the flight and hover stability of this quadcopter is much better than its predecessor.
+DJI has incorporated an additional internal measurement unit, sonar sensors and a downward-facing camera to ensure that the flight and hover stability of this quadcopter is much better than its predecessor.

 Given that Phantom 4 had already made its name for the quality and stability of its flight ability, this indeed is a stunning improvement.

-The drone can connect with up to 24 satellites utilising both GPS and GLONASS for much better-hovering capability and flight accuracy.
+The drone can connect with up to 24 satellites utilising both GPS and GLONASS for much better-hovering capability and flight positional accuracy.
 The combination of these satellite connections and internal programming means it will be aware of its point of take-off and can return home safely.

 Other cool features which are great for beginners are automatic take-off and landing.
 You can set the limits to the speed and distance travelled if you are a beginner and do not want to lose line of sight.
-With the smart return home mode, losing this drone near impossible.
+With the smart return home mode, losing this drone is near impossible.